vindimy/chef-altcointip/README.md

 * Clone `ALTcointip`, `pifkoin`, and `pyvircurex` repositories from Github to `/opt/altcointip` and create required symlinks
 * Set up basic config at `/opt/altcointip/altcointip/src/config.yml`

+The cookbook does *not*:

+* Install and configure Bitcoin, Litecoin, or any other altcoin
+* Manage the `config.yml` file, beyond initial install

-For a list of configurable attributes the cookbook provides, see its README.
+For a list of configurable attributes the cookbook provides, see its [README](cookbooks/altcointip/README.md).

 ## Role